Quality Organic, Cultivated, and Wild Crafted Herbs

-Ashwaganda, one of the most often recommended herbs of Ayurvedia, is similar to ginseng; contributing to general health and vitality.
-Gotu kola is another useful Ayurvedic herb.
+Ashwagandha, one of the most often recommended herbs of Ayurvedia, is similar to ginseng; contributing to general health and vitality.
+Gotu kola is another useful Ayurvedic herb for its anti-aging qualities.
 Click the links for more information on these herbs.

 An Introduction to Ayurveda (c) 1996 Dr. Vasant Lad, The Ayurvedic Institute

 Ayurveda is a Sanskrit word, derived from two roots: ayur, which means life, and veda, knowledge.
 Knowledge arranged systematically with logic becomes science.
 During the due course of time, Ayurveda became the science of life.
 It has its root in ancient vedic literature and encompasses our entire life, the body, mind and spirit.
 Purusha/Prakruti According to Ayurveda, every human being is a creation of the cosmos, the pure cosmic consciousness, as two energies: male energy, called Purusha and female energy, Prakruti.
 Purusha is choiceless passive awareness, while Prakruti is choiceful active consciousness.
 Prakruti is the divine creative will.
 Purusha doesn't take part in creation, but Prakruti does the divine dance of creation called leela.
 In creation, Prakruti is first evolved or manifested as supreme intelligence, called mahat.
 Mahat is the buddhi principal (individual intellect) which further manifests as self identity, called ahamkara, which is ego.
 Ahamkara is influenced by three basic universal qualities: satva, rajas and tamas.
 Satva is responsible for clarity of perception.
 Rajas causes movement, sensations, feelings and emotions.
 Tamas is the tendency towards inertia, darkness, heaviness, and is responsible for periods of confusion and deep sleep.